-- 5.1 We believe that all our children matter.
+- We believe that all our children matter.
 We give our children every opportunity to achieve their best.
-We do this by taking account of our children's range of life experiences when we are planning for their learning - 5.2 At the Foundation Stage, we set realistic and challenging expectations keyed to the needs of our children, so that most meet the expected levels of development on the EYFS Profile.
+We do this by taking account of our children's range of life experiences, skill development needs and interests when we are planning for their learning - 5.2 At the Foundation Stage, we set realistic and challenging expectations keyed to the needs of our children, so that most meet the expected levels of development on the EYFS Profile.
 Some children progress beyond this point.
-We help them do this by planning to meet the needs of both boys and girls, of children with special educational needs, of children who are more able, of children with disabilities, of children from all social and cultural backgrounds, of children from different ethnic groups, and of those from diverse linguistic backgrounds. - 5.3 We meet the needs of all our children through: - planning opportunities that build on and extend the children's knowledge, experience and interests, and develop their self-esteem and confidence; - using a variety of teaching strategies that are based on children's learning needs; - providing a wide range of opportunities to motivate and support children, and to help them to learn effectively; - offering a safe and supportive learning environment, in which the contribution of all children is valued; - employing resources that reflect diversity, and that avoid discrimination and stereotyping;
+We help them do this by planning to meet the needs of both boys and girls, of children with special educational needs, of children who are more able, of children with disabilities, of children from all social and cultural backgrounds, of children from different ethnic groups, and of those from diverse linguistic backgrounds.

+- 5.3 We meet the needs of all our children through: - planning opportunities that build on and extend the children's knowledge, experience and interests, and develop their self-esteem and confidence; - using a variety of teaching strategies that are based on children's learning needs; - providing a wide range of opportunities to motivate and support children, and to help them to learn effectively; - offering a safe and supportive learning environment, in which the contribution of all children is valued; - employing resources that reflect diversity, and that avoid discrimination and stereotyping; - planning challenging activities for children whose ability and understanding are in advance of their language and communication skills; - monitoring children's progress, and providing support (such as speech therapy), as necessary.